SPEED MENU - click on the subject below to get there quickly

 Employees may obtain a Parking Permit Registration Form by clicking on the Forms page of this website.
 They are also available in the Parking Services office.
 Please note that there are no refunds for permits once they have been purchased.

-Service permits are available to University employees whose work requires them to make frequent business-related trips to and from the University and who use personal vehicles to do so.
+Service permits are available to University departments when work requires staff members to make frequent business-related trips to and from the University and who use personal vehicles to do so.
 Service permits are honored only on vehicles that also bear current SIUE permits.

 For a University unit to obtain a service permit, the requestor must write a memo or send an email to Parking Services, justifying the need.
 If requests are approved, recipients are entitled to park in University vehicle spaces or in regular spaces in any permit-coded lot, but may not use meters without paying.
-Individuals who wish to park in Lot C (metered lot) behind Rendleman Hall, but who cannot find an available University vehicle space, should go to Lot B. The service permit area in Lot C has a four-hour daily time limit.
+Individuals who wish to park in Lot C behind Rendleman Hall, but who cannot find an available University vehicle space, should go to Lot B. The service permit area in Lot C has a three-hour daily time limit.
 Service permits are to be used only for official University business and may not be used for personal reasons.
 To do so may result in citations or the loss of eligibility for a service permit.